psimatis/CanCanto/README.md

 - Add statistics depending on the translation order.
 - Redesign vocabulary screen to a scrollable list of words (instead of a grid).
 - Move database file to an easy to find location.
-- Beautify.
-Go for an all red theme.
 - Code cleanup.